sbslee/pypgx/README.rst

        combine-results     Combine various results for the target gene. compare-genotypes   Calculate concordance between two genotype results. compute-control-statistics
-                           Compute summary statistics for the control gene from BAM files.
+                           Compute summary statistics for control gene from BAM files.
        compute-copy-number
                            Compute copy number from read depth for the target gene.
        compute-target-depth
-                           Compute read depth for the target gene from BAM files. create-consolidated-vcf
+                           Compute read depth for target gene from BAM files. create-consolidated-vcf
                            Create a consolidated VCF file.
        create-regions-bed  Create a BED file which contains all regions used by